gomson/volcanique/README.md

 Depending on your Visual Studio version, you can get some compiler detection and linking errors.
 Feel free to [ask me](https://github.com/dimi309/volcanique/issues) and I'll be happy to help.

-Nonetheless, here's a sure-fire way to make sure that the above mentioned commands work just like that with Visual Studio 2017:
+Nonetheless, here's a sure-fire way to make the above mentioned commands work just like that with Visual Studio 2017:

 Set the vs150comntools environment variable: